sangioai/study-friend/README.md

 📚StudyFriend runs AI model locally thanks to the _open-source community_ ❤

+📚StudyFriend can: </br>
-📚StudyFriend can generate a Q&A file from pdfs and images, useful for self-evaluation of study materials.
+- Generate a Q&A file from pdfs and images, useful for self-evaluation of study materials.
+- Convert pdfs into images.

 # ⌰ Collaborations

-You're more than welcome to fix, add or suggest tools that can help students focus on study materials.
+**❗You're more than welcome to fix, add or suggest study tools.❗</br>

-Feel free to contact me.
+Feel free to contact me.**

 # ⎑ Installation